nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Once you've added the line of code, you can save the file by typing control + O. Doing so lets you adjust the file name.
 Just leave it as is, then hit enter to save.
 Hit control + X to exit.
 You'll find yourself back at the command line and needing to update your terminal session like so.
 Copy and paste the next line of code into your terminal and hit enter.

-	source ~/.bash_profile
+	source ~/.zshrc

-You'll only need to source the `bash_profile` since we're editing the file right now.
+You'll only need to source the `.zshrc` since we're editing the file right now.
 It's the equivalent of quitting your terminal application and opening it up again, but `source` lets you soldier forward and setup Python.

+**Note:** On older MacOS systems, the shell was `bash`, but MacOS changed it to `zsh` in v10.15 (Catalina).
+If you're using an older OS, instead of editing `~/.zshrc`, you'll want to `nano ~/.bash_profile`.

 ## Chapter 2: Install Python 2 and virtualenv